 The Eiffel Tower is the most visited monument in the world, and in history — over the decades hundreds of millions of visitors have journeyed to Paris to climb to its top.
-That kind of love can be gratifying, but it can also result in crowds.
-And that's true at this famous icon, where the lineup time for visiting the Eiffel Tower can be two hours or more.
+That kind of love can be gratifying, but it can also result in crowds, and the lineup time for visiting the Eiffel Tower can be two hours or more.
 In short, you don't want to just show up hoping to get to the top.

 Luckily, there are strategies savvy travelers can use to avoid standing out in the cold.
-Skip-the-line tours get you past the long lines to a priority elevator queue, so you are soon up to Level Two enjoying the view of Paris 200 feet below.
-Some of these skip-the-line activities get you to the very top, to Level Three nearly 1,000 feet above the City of Lights, but we think the best views are the the more easily accessible Level Two.
-So, let's start with how to skip the lines, then move on to the other information you'll need when visiting the Eiffel Tower.
+Skip-the-line tours get you past the long lines to a priority elevator, so you are soon up on the Tower, enjoying the views of Paris below.
+Let's find out how to skip the lines, and discover other information you'll need when visiting the Eiffel Tower.

 We know we've said it more than once, but it's worth repeating that skipping the lines at the Eiffel Tower is one of the best moves you can make when planning your trip to Paris.
-After all, you don't want to spend your precious time in Paris waiting in line, do you?
-So, be sure to check our newly-updated advice on the best Eiffel Tower tours that get you past the lines.
-(The photo above is a view of the line-up you will see once you're up on the Tower.
-Wave to those poor people!)
+After all, you don't want to spend your precious time there waiting in line, do you?
+So, be sure to check our updated advice on the best Eiffel Tower tours that get you past the lines.

 The Eiffel Tower is open every day of the year, so you can visit at your leisure.
-But keep in mind what we said about the lines being long This is particularly important during the peak summer months and during the Christmas season, the times when most people visit Paris.
+But keep in mind what we said about the lines being long.
+This is particularly important during the peak summer months and the Christmas season, popular seasons for visiting Paris.

 If you haven't booked a tour you'll need to head over banks the Seine in the 7th Arrondissement and get in line.
 Here is some of the information you'll need to know.